craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of the Hobgoblin Territories.md

 The people of the Territories most commonly consume a combination of powdered fruits, meats, and fats.
 This paste-like dish keeps for long periods of time and can be created with simple ingredients.

 ### Food
-Most clans in the Territories participate in nomadic hunter-gather behavior, and prefer to cultivate crops and livestock through manipulation rather than "traditional" farming.

 #### Meat
 The most common meat is game by a large degree.
 Rabbit and Deer are the most common of the common.
 Cattle is hard to manage in the denser parts of the forest, so Goats are a much more common farm animal.